tensorflow/tensorflow/tensorflow/g3doc/resources/xla_prerelease.md

     for floats.
 However, if the range of the data is limited, floating-point addition is close enough to being associative for most practical uses.
-It is possible to conceive some complete un-associative reductions, however, and these will produce wrong results in TLA reductions.
+It is possible to conceive some complete un-associative reductions, however, and these will produce wrong results in XLA reductions.

 ## C++ interface